hesturahmayani/hesturahmayani.github.io/index.md

 Hestu is a teacher who has a passion for writing and a keen interest in technology.
-She is a new instructional designer with a master's degree in Child Studies and a diploma in Computer Science.
+She is a new technical writer and instructional designer with a master's degree in Child Studies and a diploma in Computer Science.

 Her passion for teaching has led to her interest in learning and development.
 Her role as a teacher has significantly enhanced her leadership and communication skills while improving her ability to organize workflows and collaborate effectively within a team.